 For everyday use and gaming, the difference in saturation and gamma between the same color at different parts of the screen won’t be noticeable unless you’re deliberately looking for it via test images.

 Gamma shift is much more noticeable and bothersome on TN panel monitors.

 However, if you do color-critical work, this is why you’ll need a more expensive IPS panel monitor with wider viewing angles and more consistent colors.

 Black crush, or contrast shift, is another flaw of VA panels where very dark shades in the center of the screen appear darker than they should thus blending the details into pure black.

 For instance, the image above has dark gray text written on a black background.
 On a VA panel display, the text will be hardly visible at the center of the screen, but much clearer towards the edges of the monitor.

 In games and movies, different picture/detail settings and video quality obviously play a big role here too, but black crush generally isn’t an issue as it only occurs in some scenes, and not that often.

 Black crush is also affected by viewing angles, so moving a bit further from the screen or to the side can reveal lost details.

-All in all, every VA panel display has VA glow, gamma shift, and black crush to some degree, but it’s usually barely visible and doesn’t take away from the overall viewing experience.
+All in all, every VA panel display has VA glow, gamma shift, and black crush to some extent, but it’s usually hardly visible and doesn’t take away from the overall viewing experience.